evanvolgas/reflectedintelligence/_posts/2025-05-24-economics-of-reflection.md

 AI practitioners thus face a fundamental tension between maximizing performance and controlling resource costs.
 According to researchers at OpenAI, Google DeepMind, and Anthropic, this tradeoff is becoming increasingly critical as models scale to billions of users.[^2] This article examines that balance.
 How can we maximize the benefits of AI "thinking harder" while keeping computational costs sustainable?
 We'll explore why reflection improves AI outcomes, what costs it incurs, and practical strategies that leading organizations are using to strike an effective balance.

-[^1]: McKinsey Global Institute.
-(2023).
-"The Economic Potential of Generative AI: The Next Productivity Frontier." *McKinsey & Company*.

-[^2]: Kadavath, S., Conerly, T., Askell, A., et al. (2024).
-"Language Models Don't Always Say What They Think: Aligning Language Models with Their Zero-Shot Beliefs." *ArXiv:2311.00286*.

 ## Understanding "Reflection" in AI

 In this context, reflection refers to an AI model engaging in deliberate, step-by-step reasoning before producing a final result.
 Instead of responding with the first answer that comes to mind, a reflective AI may break a problem into sub-problems, perform intermediate calculations, or internally critique its initial response.